Prayforhanluo/HiCHap_master/README.md

-### Allel-Specificity of Chromatin Structure
+### Allele-Specificity of Chromatin Structure
-The calculation method of Allelic Speicficity is integrated in the **AllelicSpecificity** module.
+The calculation method of Allelic Specificity is integrated in the **AllelicSpecificity** module.

-#### Compartment Allel-Specificity calculating
+#### Compartment Allele-Specificity calculation

-Using the maternal and paternal PC1 values as input.Format as
+Using the maternal and paternal PC1 values as input. with the format as:

-1) chromomsome ID.
+1) chromosome ID.
 2) PC1 values

 Each row indicates a chromatin bin and its pc values.
 Bins are ordered from 5' to 3'.